UPPS 03.02.03 - Student Service Fee Committee and Other Compulsory Student Fee Committees

 Membership on the committee:

-By September 1 of each year, the president of the university will appoint four faculty or staff members to the Texas State Student Service Fee Committee (SSFC) for the upcoming academic year.
-The associate vice president for Student Affairs and dean of Students will chair the committee.
+* By September 1 of each year, the president of the university will appoint four faculty or staff members to the Texas State Student Service Fee Committee (SSFC) for the upcoming academic year.
+One of the four appointees will be the associate vice president for Student Affairs and dean of Students who will serve as chair of the committee.
 The remaining members, as listed below, will receive appointments on a rotating basis, allowing one member to rotate off the committee each year.
 They will be:

 a fourth person who is representative of the institution, to be selected by the president.